Posted in | News | Technology

 Study: Application of computer vision techniques to damage detection in underwater concrete structures.
 Image Credit: Erin Donalson/Shutterstock.com

 Concrete is widely used in underwater engineering.
-However, cracks in such structures can significantly alter stress distribution, thus destroying the structures’.
-Therefore, detecting and repairing cracks is a major issue in concrete engineering construction.
+However, cracks in underwater concrete structures can disrupt stress distribution, compromising their integrity.
+Detecting and repairing these cracks is, therefore, a priority in concrete engineering.

 Methods